-MacroFab’s Automated Component Orientation
+Automated Component Orientation

-We decided the best way to solve the parts placement problem is to remove the burden of component orientation from our customers.
-All we ask is that you verify that the centroid data (center location) of your component is correct, and our automated manufacturing platform will take on the work of setting the orientation for you.
-Our backend system will analyze the silkscreen, paste data, and interconnectivity to determine the most likely orientation with a final quality check from one of our highly skilled assembly techs before final production.
+We decided the best way to solve this is to remove the burden of component orientation from our customers.
+All we now require is that you verify that the centroid data (center location) of your component is correct, and our automated manufacturing platform will take on the work of setting the orientation for you.
+Our system will automatically analyze the silkscreen data, paste data, and interconnectivity to determine the most likely orientation with feedback from our trained assembly techs before final production.
 If you wish to override your silkscreen, or a component can have multiple likely orientations and you want it to be oriented in a non-standard way (such as a FFC connector facing inwards), you can let us know by using the PCB Assembly Notes feature.

 Tell us what you think about this new feature.
 Shoot us a tweet @macrofab.
 If you have any questions, feature requests, or feedback, don’t hesitate to let us know by emailing us at firstname.lastname@example.org.